andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 - `end` the end offset for the line (index of the last character + 1)
 - `bounds` the bounds of the text line, in local coordinates

-The bounds:

-- `minX` - the x origin of the line (relative to the layout).
-The x origin is defined by TextAlignment of the text layout, always zero for left-aligned text.
-- `minY` - the ascent of the line (negative).
-The ascent of the line is the max ascent of all fonts in the line.
-- `width` - the width of the line.
-The width for the line is sum of all the run widths in the line, it is not affect by the wrapping width but it will include any changes caused by justification.
-- `height` - the height of the line.
-The height of the line is sum of the max ascent, max descent, and max line gap of all the fonts in the line.

 ### javafx.scene.text.CaretInfo

-Provides the information associated with the caret.
+Provides the information associated with the caret:

-- public int **getLineCount**(): returns the number of parts representing the caret
+- public int **getPartCount**() - returns the number of parts representing the caret
-- public double[] **getLineAt**(int index): returns the geometry of the part at the specified index
+- public double[] **getPartAt**(int index) - returns the geometry of the part at the specified index